 Maurice: We sure do, a release before the end of this year (I swear!)
 As for an LP that should be 2018.

 Favourite animal?
 Why?

 Maurice: Horses.
 Where do I even begin with that?
 I think Mr Ed was the first horse I saw.
 Majestic and graceful are always thrown around but accurate.
 I just can’t understand looking at a horse and not feeling something powerful.

 What qualities do you look for in friends?
 How can we become your best friends?

 Maurice: I don’t think I actively look for any specific qualities in people.
 Being nice and engaging is obviously a start.
 Eagerness to discuss supersonic travel and its future would certainly bode well for potential candidates.

 Annabelle: Someone who laughs at my jokes and feeds me snacks.

-Come to the show this Saturday to see Qwerty perform their amazing songs and be entertained by their hilarious banter.
-Other upcoming Qwerty shows – Grace Darling on the September 6th with Piss Factory and Black Bats and the Milk Teddy Album Launch on September 30th.
+Come to the show this Saturday to see Qwerty perform live.
+Qwerty also have upcoming shows at the Grace Darling on the September 6th with Piss Factory and Black Bats and the Milk Teddy Album Launch on September 30th.

 Qwerty are also on the upcoming Identical Records compilation and they will be playing the launch on November 7th at the Tote.
 The launch is on the same day as the Melbourne Cup and is a joint fundraiser for racehorses.
 The line-up also includes (in alphabetical order) Bitumen, Crop Top, Crystal Myth, Geryon, Kt Spit, Pillow Pro, Romy Vager (solo), Sarah Mary Chadwick, Stationary Suns, Summer Flake, True Radical Miracle, and of course, V. More details to come!!!